BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Bruges to get that magical, fairytale feel without the biggest crowds?
+When is the absolute best time to visit Bruges to get that magical, fairytale feel without the overwhelming crowds?

-Is it easy to get around Bruges on foot, or should I consider other transportation?
+Is it easy to get around Bruges on foot, or should I consider other transport?

 How many days do you need in Bruges, Belgium?